rcifw/cnda-help/Troubleshooting_Issues_in_CNDA/Troubleshooting_Desktop_Uploader.md

    ```bash
    curl -X POST -u yourusername https://cnda.wustl.edu/data/JSESSION
    ```
-3. Enter your CNDA password when prompted (input is invisible).
+3. Enter your CNDA password when prompted (password input is invisible).
 4. **Results:**

    * If you receive a response containing a `JSESSIONID` → POST works → go to Step 5.